 The 12-volt DC system is made up of batteries that are charged by the engine charging system.
 Boats that are factory rigged with Yamaha® engines utilize the Yamaha Battery Isolator to charge the engine cranking battery and the house battery.
-The 12-volt DC power is distributed to the battery switches and the circuit breakers on the Main Distribution Panel (MDP), located on the starboard side of the cockpit.
+The 12-volt DC power is distributed to the battery switches and the circuit breakers on the Main Distribution Panel (MDP), located under the cockpit sink.
 These circuit breakers protect the switches that are located on the helm and in the head enclosure.